Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/machine_basics.md

 }
 ```

 All oritech machines require energy to operate.
-Items can be automatically inserted to the input slots from the top, front, left and back side.
-This also applies
-to multiblocks and cannot be changed.
-Result slots can be accessed from the bottom and right side.
+The top side is item-input only, while the sides can be used to insert and extract.
+The bottom only allows item extraction.

 ;;;;;